dandgerson/resume/README.md

 ### Other Skills

 * Blind 10-fingers typing
-* Repair of computer equipment, soldering and replacement of electronic components
+* Repair of computer equipment, soldering and replacement of hardware electronic components

 ## Experience